bobmwangih/Bank-of-Mufasa/README.md

 ### Pre-Usage

-`Shout out to [EazyBytes](https://www.udemy.com/course/master-microservices-with-spring-docker-kubernetes) for teaching me most of what i implemented in this project. `
+`Shout out to ` [EazyBytes](https://www.udemy.com/course/master-microservices-with-spring-docker-kubernetes) `for teaching me most of what i implemented in this project. `

 ## Getting Started
 -Before running this solution you need to have docker installed in your local system.
-- All the images have been uploaded to docker hub : [Bank of Mufasa](https://hub.docker.com/repository/docker/bobmwas/mufasa) -Navigate download the docker-compose file from here: [Docker-compose file](https://github.com/bobmwangih/Bank-of-Mufasa/tree/master/Accounts/docker-compose/default)
+- All the images have been uploaded to docker hub : [Bank of Mufasa](https://hub.docker.com/repository/docker/bobmwas/mufasa) -Navigate download the docker-compose file from here: [Docker-compose file](https://github.com/bobmwangih/Bank-of-Mufasa/blob/master/docker-compose/default/docker-compose.yml)
--On your local environment's terminal run ```js docker run -p 7080:8080 -e KEYCLOAK_ADMIN=admin -e KEYCLOAK_ADMIN_PASSWORD=admin quay.io/keycloak/keycloak:18.0.0 start-dev ``` to spin up a keycloak server on your local env.
+-On your local environment's terminal run ` docker run -p 7080:8080 -e KEYCLOAK_ADMIN=admin -e KEYCLOAK_ADMIN_PASSWORD=admin quay.io/keycloak/keycloak:18.0.0 start-dev `
+ to spin up a keycloak server on your local env.
 -Now in the location of the downloaded `docker-compose file`; run `docker-compose up` to spin up all the microservices that power this project.